tacowan/xtendm3-sdk-java/README.md

 ```

 Note that the version here is an example, you should check the latest version either from the official release or from
-package you have built locally
+package you have built locally.